Malanius/cdk-verified-ses-identity/README.md

-# CKD Verified SES domain
+# CKD Verified SES identity

 This construct library allows you to create SES identity with identity and DKIM verification records under a hosted zone in Route53.